 - The first game's victory margin, not including the bonus round, was about 32,000 points.
 When I added the bonus clock, the margin stayed the same, so it didn't have an effect on the game.
 However, when I added 100 points to the jackpot for each question asked, regardless of outcome, the margin decreased to about 29,500 points.

 - The second game's victory margin--once again, not including the bonus round--was about 51,000 points.
-This includes the bonus clock and the 100 points per question asked adjustments.
+This includes the bonus clock and the 100 points per question after adjustments.

 - For one player, the top three scoring categories was puzzles, questions, and a jackpot.
 For the other player, the top three scoring categories was questions, a jackpot, and puzzles.
 The first player's top three weren't that far apart, percentage wise; however, the second player's top three had a big difference between the top two and puzzles.
 The first player solved most of the puzzles.